ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 ## Testing

-- **Unit tests** -- Each operations client method should have unit tests verifying correct delegation to the advanced client, parameter mapping, and error handling.
+- **Unit tests** -- Each `Connector` method should have unit tests verifying correct delegation to the underlying `Client`, parameter mapping, and error handling.
 Each operation should be testable against both the actual endpoint and a mock server.
-- **Low-code rendering tests** -- Verify that operations clients render correctly in Ballerina Integrator's visual designer, including proper display labels, parameter forms, and operation selection lists.
+- **Low-code rendering tests** -- Verify that `Connector` classes render correctly in WSO2 Integrator's visual designer, including proper display labels, parameter forms, and operation selection lists.
-- **Backward compatibility tests** -- The existing connector tests should remain intact for testing the advanced client.
+- **Backward compatibility tests** -- The existing connector tests should remain intact for testing the `Client`.

 ## Risks and Assumptions

-- **Curation subjectivity** -- Deciding which operations to include in the simplified client is inherently subjective.
+- **Curation subjectivity** -- Deciding which operations to include in the `Connector` is inherently subjective.
   Different users may have different expectations of what constitutes a "common" operation.
 This is mitigated by:
   - Starting with well-known, high-traffic connectors (Gmail, Slack, Salesforce, etc.) where common operations are well-established.
   - Using AI-driven analysis of API documentation and usage patterns to inform curation decisions.
-  - Allowing the advanced client as a fallback for any operation not in the curated set.
+  - Allowing the `Client` as a fallback for any operation not in the curated set.

-- **Maintenance overhead** -- Each connector now has two clients to maintain.
-This is mitigated by:
+- **Maintenance overhead** -- Each connector now has two client classes to maintain.
+Vendor OpenAPI spec updates that remove or rename endpoints can break `connector.bal` even though only `client.bal` is regenerated.
+This is mitigated
-  - The operations client delegates to the advanced client, so underlying API changes only need to be reflected in the generated advanced client.
+  by:
+  - The pipeline detects `Connector` breakage via a post-regeneration compilation check and invokes the AI Connector Module to repair affected operations automatically.
+See [Handling OpenAPI Spec Updates](#handling-openapi-spec-updates) for the full repair process.
+  - Operations that have no equivalent in the updated API are flagged for human review rather than silently removed.
-  - AI-assisted generation reduces the manual effort of creating and updating operations clients.
+  - AI-assisted generation and repair reduces the manual effort of creating and updating `Connector` classes.

 - **Naming consistency** -- Operation names and parameter names should be consistent across connectors for similar functionality (e.g., `send` for email/message sending, `list` for enumeration).
 The